 More importantly, the inquirers will become true seekers of faith instead of jumpers of hoops.
 The catechumens will become other Christs instead of absent neophytes.

 And your parish will be renewed.
 They will become infected and infused with the powerful faith of these new initiates into your community, and they will be transformed.

 The baby step

 So here’s the baby step.
 If you currently have a precatechumenate that begins in September (or any other time of year), make this the last year that it “begins.”
 From now on, it never ends so it can never again “begin.”

 Find a new team member or change the job description of one of your current team member to be an “ambassador of welcome.”
-The job of the ambassador of welcome is to constantly welcome inquirers and start the learn their stories.
+The job of the ambassador of welcome is to constantly welcome inquirers and start to learn their stories.
 The ambassador of welcome is on call all year round, but she might delegate her role to others for a time while she goes on vacation or takes a break.
 In that way, you never again have to tell someone to come back when you are ready.
 With an ambassador of welcome on your team, your parish can be ready whenever the Holy Spirit is ready.